exemartinez/SimpleMovieGraphAPI/README.md

 Here we detail some of the assumptions made for this small code base.

-* Neo4J is configured in another docker image reacheable by this API by ports.
+* Neo4J is configured in another docker image reacheable by this API by sockets.
-* There is already a database created.
+* There is already a database created and in place.
-* The users are expecting to receive a JSON kind of response.
+* The clients are expecting to receive a JSON kind of response.
 * The design has into account several possibilities and approachs.
-Read the comments.
+Read the in code comments.
-* We written this example as a mere base project to write all the other services.
-You should read the complete design document to understand it completely.
+* We wrote this example as a mere base project to write all the other services.
+You should read the complete design document to understand it completely. {TBD}